bela-varga/short-writing-sorter/README.md

 - short ideas
 - six-word-stories

-This is why thought to create this in a public repository.
+This is why I chose to create this in a public repository.

 Later I plan to include quote json example(s?) as well.

 ## Current goals

 Now I am in the starting phase of this project.
-That means 'quick and dirty'.
+That means _'quick and dirty'_.

 At the moment I do not care about tests, super clean code, optimal solutions, etc.
 Now I am basically building up a Proof of Concept.

-I would like to reach a point where I can actually use it to save my already exising six-word-stories and be able to add new ones and save that (even if I can do it only by manual copy-pasting into and from a textarea).
+I would like to reach a point where I can actually use this to save my already exising six-word-stories and be able to add new ones (even if I have to do the import/export manually in the start - copy-pasting into and from a textarea).

 ## Usage